What to Expect During a Home Appraisal

 Can You Challenge an Appraisal?

-Yes, if you believe the appraisal is inaccurate, you can request a review or revision.
+Yes.
+If you believe the appraisal is inaccurate, you can request a review or revision.
+This also comes up when exploring refinance options, since your home's current appraised value directly affects how much equity you can access.
 Issues that might warrant a challenge include:

 • Incorrect square footage